-At Warrior Wellbeing we teach various styles of Yoga.
-Choose a style that suits you.
+At Warrior Wellbeing you can choose a style of yoga that suits you.

 My classes are suitable for all levels.
-We'll focus on learning the basic yoga poses, emphasising aligning your body safely and effectively.
+We'll focus on learning the basic yoga poses, emphasising flexibility, aligning your body safely and effectively.
 You will also learn breathing exercises, deep relaxation and some static and dynamic meditation techniques.

 I encourage the use of yoga props, that are easy to find at home, to ensure classes are inclusive, safe and accessible to as many students as possible and, no matter what level of ability or experience, there'll be yoga options for all.

 Beginner's Ashtanga Vinyasa Yoga

 Ashtanga Vinyasa Yoga is suitable for beginners and the beginning is a great place to start.

 How will you know if this is for you?

 If you're a beginner and want a safe introduction to Ashtanga, then this class is for you.

 This is a dynamic, energetic form of yoga which will bring gains to the practitioner over time.